PokerKit: A Comprehensive Python Library for Fine-Grained Multi-Variant Poker Game Simulations

 \subsection{Game Simulation}

 Poker game logic has been developed for use in numerous online gaming platforms such as PokerStars, GGPoker, and 888Poker.
-While these implementations serve their purpose well, they are not open-source and usually support only a select few variants.
+While these implementations effectively serve their intended purposes, they are proprietary and usually support only a select few variants.
 Among these, PokerStars distinguishes itself by offering a broader range of game options \cite{pokerstars, ggpoker, 888poker}.
 Table \ref{tab:variants} provides an overview of the selections of games offered by these platforms.

-PokerKit, in contrast, supports all major poker variants played on these platforms and much more, at any betting structure, limit, and optional high/low-split.
+PokerKit, in contrast, supports all major poker variants played on these platforms and much more, at any deck type, betting structure, limit, and optional high/low-split.
 This wide selection that surpasses the state-of-the-art online poker platforms further illustrates the comprehensive nature of PokerKit.

 On the open-source front, libraries such as poker-holdem-engine and PyPokerEngine have made strides but have considerable limitations.
 They are limited in the number of variants they support and offer less intuitive interfaces.
 Some rely on networking, while others necessitate the usage of callbacks that return an action based on the game state \cite{pokerholdemengine, pypokerengine}.
 This methodology makes it impossible to carry out fine-grained control over game states, such as bet collection after each street, mandatory card turn-over to prevent chip dumping during all-ins, showdown order, choice of mucking the best hand (and vice versa), and killing losing hands post-showdown.